Arkenon/frontend-login-and-registration-blocks/readme.md

 Frontend Login with Gutenberg Blocks plugin provides blocks helps you to add login, register, lost password forms from front end.

-Additionally, you can create user settings page, add your website limit login attempts and user activation functionality and more...
+Additionally, you can create user settings page, add limit login attempts and user activation functionality and more to your website...

 == Installation ==